Howie Long: After football

+Broadcasting

-In March 1986, Long told Inside Sports: "When I'm finished playing, I'd like to stay in touch with football, through broadcasting.
+In March 1986, Long told Inside Sports:

+"When I'm finished playing, I'd like to stay in touch with football, through broadcasting.
 I'm qualified to give a certain perspective and I'm articulate enough to handle it."

-After his retirement, Long began as a studio analyst for the Fox Network's NFL coverage, where he often plays the "straight man" to the comic antics of co-host Terry Bradshaw, as well as writing a column for Foxsports.com.
-In addition, he hosts an annual award show on Fox, Howie Long's Tough Guys, which honors the NFL players whom he deems the toughest and gives "the toughest" a Chevrolet truck.
+After his retirement from the NFL following the 1993 season, in 1994 Long began as a studio analyst for the Fox Network's NFL coverage, where he often plays the "straight man" to the comic antics of co-host Terry Bradshaw.

+For a time in the early 2000s, he hosted an annual award show on Fox, Howie Long's Tough Guys, which honored the NFL players whom he deemed the toughest, awarding "the toughest" a Chevrolet truck.
+He also wrote a column for Foxsports.com.

 Long won a Sports Emmy Award in 1996 as "Outstanding Sports Personality/Analyst".

-Long is also the author of Football for Dummies, a book to help average fans understand the basics of professional football; it is part of the For Dummies series by Wiley Publishing.
-He is an alumnus of, and volunteers his time for, the Boys and Girls Clubs of America.
-He was named the 2000 Walter Camp Man of the Year by the Walter Camp Foundation.